kadiwa4/bingo-bot/README.md

 * `server <server name or ID> <command>` – In DMs, calls a command on the specified server.

 **Moderator-only commands**
+* `as <@​member or ID> <command>` – Calls a command as the specified user.
+* `fixelo` – Recalculates the Elo leaderboards.
 * `clearrace` – Ends the race without recording any results.
-* `as <@​member or ID> <command>` – Calls a command as the specified user.